Module 14.7: RKE2 - Enterprise Hardened Kubernetes

 The “Big Three” Log Locations

-journalctl -u rke2-server -f - The Control Plane (Static Pods): Use
+journalctl -u rke2-server -f. - The Control Plane Layer (Static Pods): If the API server is down,

 10. Lifecycle: Upgrades and Certificates